Use a Combilift and Get Full View of Intended Path Without a Signaler

 The court also imposed a 25-per-cent victim fine surcharge as required by the Provincial Offences Act.
 The surcharge is credited to a special provincial government fund to assist victims of crime.

-The Combilift is a 4 Directional Forklift and will allow you to have full view of path of travel
+The Combilift is a 4 Directional Forklift and will allow you to have a full view of the path of travel

 Let us tell you more…